 - Corn - You'll need six ears of corn for this recipe.
 I recommend yellow or bi-color sweet corn.

-- Cilantro - Fresh cilantro adds a bright, fresh flavor.
+- Salad ingredients - Fresh cilantro, cotija cheese, red onion, and red bell pepper add bright, fresh flavor to the finished salad.
 If you dislike cilantro, it can be omitted from the recipe or substituted with parsley if desired.
+If you can't find cotija cheese, feta cheese can make a decent substitute.

 Tips and tricks